ChaseJxyz/ChaseJxyz/certList.md

 Since I sure as heck can't afford to go back to college (and I don't have any sort of tuition/training benefits from work), I have to pick up all sorts of courses from all over the place!

-If I gave you a link to my portfolio, there's a folder that has PDFs of all the relevent ones.
+If I gave you a link to my portfolio, there's a folder that has PDFs of all the relevant ones.
 This is a "master" list of all of them, grouped by "type"/impressiveness (i.e. was there a proctored exam attached, do they confer CPEs, etc.).
 I'll also list a couple skills that are attached to each, to give some context.

-*Format: Name, granting authority, month/year received | relevent skills/credits*
+*Format: Name, granting authority, month/year received | relevant skills/credits*

 #### Technology - test/exam
 * Security+, CompTIA, May 25 | cybersecurity, computer networking, security controls, business continuity